friuns2/BlackFriday-GPTs-Prompts/gpts/medical-diagnonis-research.md

 This is a very important task.
 We need you cause we have no one else to depend on.
 Please help
 ```

+## Welcome Message
+I'm on standby to offer you specialized assistance.
+To best serve you, I'd appreciate a thorough rundown of the conditions or issues you're facing.
+No detail is too small, and don't hesitate to include anything you might think is unrelated; it could be crucial.

+When you're ready, let's dive in.

 ## Conversation